CustomTypeOne/LoopPatches/README.md

     * LoopKit/InsulinKit/InsulinMath.swift
         * near line 43 and 93
 1. If you are comfortable with git command line tools and happen to type git status in the Loop folder, you will notice that `Loop.xcodeproj/project.pbxproj` has been modified.
 All the changes in that file have to do with incorporating the Settings.bundle.

+## Confirm Patches Work

+For each patch you enable, please confirm it works the way you expect it to work before allowing it to run "unattended".
+You should check this each time you build.
+Too easy to miss a step and have something not operating the way you expect.

+There are no guardrails to check values in the patch settings.
+Please be careful.

+Make sure the patch is working as expected - if you don't know how to do that, do not enable that patch.

+### Example for Switcher Patch

+1. Confirm that Dosing Strategy is set to Automatic Bolus and Closed Loop is enabled
+1. Next time glucose is elevated above target, confirm that an automatic bolus is enacted
+1. Type a value under iOS -> Settings -> Loop -> AUTOMATIC STRATEGY SWITCHING -> Switching BG Threshold that is significantly higher than your current glucose
+1. Enable the AUTOMATIC STRATEGY SWITCHING feature
+1. Next CGM reading should indicate that a high temp basal is enacted, instead of an automatic bolus

+Now that you've confirmed the patch is working as desired:

+* Disable the feature
+* Modify the Switching BG Threshold to the desired value
+* Enable the feature

+Loop will now automatically switch between Dosing Strategy of Temp Basal (less aggressive) when below that level to a Dosing Strategy of Automatic Bolus (more aggressive) when above that level.